Vincitore1402/k8s-learning/README.md

 k8s-learning
 ========

-## Before any of samples can be run few thing have to be installed:
+## Before any of samples can be run few things have to be installed:

 1. **Docker** - for virtualization
 2. **minikube** - test purpose small kubernetes cluster